Street Furniture Guidelines

 To ensure consistent quality and character the choice of street furniture for Maidstone town centre should reflect the standard item for MBC or the agreed character type for the zone it will be located in.
 Further information on the identified zones is referenced in the Public Realm Design Guide.
 Formal furniture can also be commissioned as part of public art but this should be appropriate to the context and identity of the location, and the item must be agreed in advance with MBC’s Design and Conservation Team.

 Maidstone Town Centre has adopted different colours for street furniture depending on the zone.
-Water based paint in dark blue RAL 5011 and gold should be used as a standard across the town centre with the exception of a standard black & gold for the heritage and historic zone.
+Water based paint in dark blue RAL 5011 and gold should be used as a standard across the town centre except a standard black & gold for the heritage and historic zone.
 This will be agreed with MBC’s Conservation Team and KCC prior to installation.

 Consideration should be given to retaining historic/heritage street furniture.
 Existing historic street furniture such as lamp columns, monuments and railings may be an important part of Maidstone’s heritage.
 If in any doubt, check with MBC’s Design and Conservation Team.